-Because B2B sales ties last longer, conversions offer a bigger earning potential for your affiliates as well.
+Because B2B sales ties last longer, conversions also offer bigger earning potential for your affiliates.
 As a result, being patient typically pays off.

 Affiliate marketing, in general, is a successful promotional channel for generating leads and increasing sales.
-Almost 90% of advertisers regard affiliate marketing to be a significant part of their marketing strategy.
+Almost 90% of advertisers regard affiliate marketing as a significant part of their marketing strategy.
 These approaches should assist you in developing a profitable B2B affiliate program.
-To keep ahead of your rivals, you must continuously look for fresh methods and techniques.
+You must continuously look for fresh methods and techniques to keep ahead of your rivals.

 How to identify if a B2B affiliate marketing business is right for You?

 While affiliate marketing can be a powerful digital marketing approach for your B2B, it must meet several criteria in order to be successful and sustainable.
-Before launching an affiliate program, make certain that:
+Before launching an affiliate program, make sure that:

-- You’ve identified your primary target audience and have a good notion of which niche content creators they trust the most.
-It may also benefit if you already have a relationship with some of these content creators, making it easy to build an affiliate agreement.
+- You’ve identified your primary target audience and clearly know which niche content creators they trust most.
+It may also benefit you if you already have a relationship with some of these content creators, making it easy to build an affiliate agreement.